zxcalc/pyzx/readme.md

 [![Unitary Fund](https://img.shields.io/badge/Supported%20By-UNITARY%20FUND-brightgreen.svg?style=for-the-badge)](http://unitary.fund)

 PyZX (pronounce as *Pisics*) is a **Py**thon tool implementing the theory of **ZX**-calculus for the creation, visualisation, and automated rewriting of large-scale quantum circuits.
+Please watch [this 2-minute video](https://www.youtube.com/watch?v=iC-KVdB8pf0) for a short introduction.

-It currently allows you to:
+PyZX currently allows you to:

 * Generate random quantum circuits containing millions of gates.
 * Rewrite circuits into a pseudo-normal form using the ZX-calculus.